 Ballet Afrique is a contemporary dance company that marries ballet and modern dance with African traditional movement.
 Parents can sign up children and teens for class packs or drop-in lessons.
 Have an event that could use some flair?
 Book the company for a private event.
-Be sure to catch their performance of “The Wiz” in February 2021.
+Visit their website to catch their next show while you visit.

-Capital City Black Film Festival showcases films made by Black creatives.
-Usually hosted at the Austin Convention Center, the festival will be virtual this year and take place between Dec.
-4-6.
+Capital City Black Film Festival showcases films made by Black creatives, and is usually hosted at the Austin Convention Center each December.
 Be sure to visit their site or follow their socials for future updates.

 Six Square is a nonprofit that preserves the arts, culture, and history of Central East Austin.
 They offer many wonderful programs and events that promote the local Black Artistry.
 Book a cultural tour, and follow them to find updates on live music shows and other events featuring Black creatives.

 The Spectrum Theatre Company seeks to explore the human condition through the lens of the African American experience.
 Their goal is to bring success to the larger community through their innovative and inclusive productions.
-Their next show, Crowns, by Regina Taylor, runs Dec.
-11-19 at the Dougherty Arts Center Theatre.
+You can watch their shows at the Dougherty Arts Center Theatre.

 Up SZN is a Black lifestyle brand that regularly hosts happy hours, trivia nights and photoshoots.
 Support Up SZN's work by shopping their culture-inspired apparel.
 Plus, check out their latest initiative, Greenbook ATX, a directory of more than 200 Black-owned businesses in Austin.